Turtle Nesting on Emerald Isle

 Locals and beach towns have created programs to protect sea turtles.
 With these programs, volunteers will walk all 21 miles of our white sandy beaches searching for turtle tracks and nests!
-If a nest is found experts will put up a barrier to mark for a watch.
-When the eggs are ready to hatch volunteers will come out and make sure the turtles make it to the water safely.
-If the eggs do not hatch, experts will dig it up and assess the nest.
+If a nest is found, experts will create a barrier to mark for a watch.
+When the eggs are ready to hatch, volunteers will come out and make sure the turtles make it to the water safely.
+If the eggs do not hatch, experts will dig them up and assess the nest.

 Protect the Turtles